rcazzara/seldovia/_people/Nutbeem_Alice_Larsen.md

 She taught us how to stitch, and she was very particular about her stitching.
 So she made us do beautiful handwork.

-And then she’s our godmother, because she insisted that we be baptized in the Methodist church, so we were baptized when we were older.
+And then sheâ€™s our godmother, because she insisted that we be baptized in the Methodist church, so we were baptized when we were older.

 And Alice was -- knew both my mom and dad from the Chignik area, from